 Toggle Auto-Rotate and Portrait Lock

-If this is the first time you are experiencing the problem, then check if the auto-rotate option has been accidentally switched off.
+If this is the first time you are experiencing this problem, then check if the auto-rotate option has been accidentally switched off.
 Sometimes, simply toggling the auto-rotate option on and off can do the trick.
-If auto-rotate is switched off then you will not find an auto-rotate icon on the list of icons in the notification panel.
-Instead, you will see Portrait written under the icon.
-A portrait lock icon shows a small lock at the bottom of the phone screen.

-- Pull down the notifications panel on your S8
+- Pull down the notifications panel on your Samsung Galaxy S8.

-If the auto-rotate function did not work even after toggling the auto-rotate option then restart your S8.
-Sometimes, your phone gets stuck or certain functions do not work and a simple restart can put things back to normal.
-Use this solution if you face the auto-rotate problem in rare situations.
+Restart your device if the auto-rotate function does not work even after toggling the auto-rotate option.
+Sometimes your phone gets stuck, or certain functions do not work, and a simple restart can put things back to normal.

-- Press and hold the Power button on your S8 till you see the Power menu
+- Or - Press and hold the Power button on your phone until you see the Power menu

 - Tap on Restart again